 Steps to Graduation

 1. Submit a Graduation Application: Log into SIS on or before the posted deadline.
 Undergraduate students should submit an application upon reaching 90 completed hours with at least 20 credits at UM-Flint.
-Graduate students should submit an application two semesters before completing their program.
+Graduate students should submit an application upon reaching 18 completed credit hours.
 Submitting the application on or before the posted deadline assures a student’s inclusion in the commencement program booklet, commencement emails, official University graduation publications, Maize and Blue consideration, and honors recognition.
 See instructions for Online Graduation Application.

 2. Run a degree evaluation through your SIS account.
 Print the evaluation and make an appointment with your advisor.
 We STRONGLY recommend students review their progress on a regular basis with their advisor.
 Follow the link for instructions for running a Degree Evaluation.

 NOTE: Any changes to the original application must be communicated to the Registrar’s Office via a Graduation Update Form.
 Log into SIS to make your changes.
 Failure to inform the Registrar’s Office of changes to the original application may result in delayed graduation plans.
 If a student does not complete degree requirements the semester s/he declared on the graduation application, the graduation application becomes inactive.
 To reactivate the application, you will need to reapply for graduation through your SIS account.